Naruki-Ichihara/pytop/README.md

 ## Significance

-*pytop* is a library for the general-purpose optimization in finite element space, including topology optimization.
-We provides straightforward coding for complex optimization problems.
+*pytop* is a library for general-purpose optimization in finite element space, including topology optimization.
+We provide straightforward coding for complex optimization problems.
-This software uses the [FEniCS](https://fenicsproject.org/) as finite element solver and [NLopt](https://github.com/stevengj/nlopt) as optimization solver.
+This software uses the [FEniCS](https://fenicsproject.org/) as a finite element solver and [NLopt](https://github.com/stevengj/nlopt) as an optimization solver.

 > This software is the indipendent module of fenics and nlopt project.